 If it’s specifically the upper chamber that’s giving you a problem at first, here are a couple of suggestions.
 One, you can play just the lower chamber at first.
 It has plenty of range to get started.
 You can add on the upper chamber when you feel confident with the lower chamber.
 Two, remember that the inner “halves” of the divided tone holes control the upper chamber, so try sliding your finger tips a little more toward the center of Coda if your upper chamber doesn’t sound right.

 You know, when I pick up an alto recorder, covering the holes feels very awkward, the distance between some holes is a weird stretch, and I have trouble consistently covering all the tone holes, especially on the low notes.
 However, I’m sure that if I played the instrument enough my fingers would eventually feel at home.
-Everyone’s different, but with Coda you may experience something.
+Everyone’s different, but with Coda you may experience something similar.